rtmigo/vien_py/README.md

 (myProject)$ _
 ```

-Now you are inside the virtualenv.
+Now you are inside the virtual environment.

 ```bash
 (myProject)$ pip3 install requests     # installs packages into virtualenv